cypress-io/cypress-docker-images/base/README.md

 # cypress/base

-Main images that include all dependencies necessary to run Cypress.
+Main images that include all operating system dependencies necessary to run Cypress, **but NOT the test runner itself**.

 Each tag is in a sub folder, named after Node version or OS it is built on.

 Image `cypress/base:8` is tagged [`latest`](https://hub.docker.com/r/cypress/base/tags/)